ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 ---

-### 13. Mathematics of Eigenvalues and Eigen vectors
+### Q. Mathematics of Eigenvalues and Eigen vectors
   - A- XI (Where A is the matrix, X Is lambda, I is identity matrix)
   - take the determinent of A-XI i.e. det(A-XI) = 0
   - Solve of lambda, which wich will give the Eigen values